Juror Misconduct Offences

 Where the false declaration is made knowingly, but with a genuine belief that the disqualifying period has elapsed, then the following factors may be taken into account in deciding whether a prosecution is in the public interest:

-- what steps the defendant took to clarify the position.
+- what steps the defendant took to clarify the position;

-- whether the defendant's belief was sincere.
+- whether the defendant's belief was sincere;

-- how long was the disqualifying period.
+- how long was the disqualifying period; and

 - how much of it was still to run.

-It will be a contempt of court to fail to surrender their devices in accordance with a direction to do so.
-Section 70 inserts a new s.54A into the Courts Act 2003 and gives a court security officer the power to search a juror (if ordered to do so by a judge) and seize such a device.
+It will be a contempt of court to fail to surrender devices in accordance with a direction to do so.
+Section 54A of the Courts Act 2003 gives a court security officer the power to search a juror (if ordered to do so by a judge or senior coroner) and seize such a device.